 The real estate market of New York is going through a turbulent period, with new regulations aimed at strengthening tenants’ rights, the new tax on luxury properties, and the taxing dispute between the state and IRS.
 The property taxes continue to rise, while the prices for apartments and commercial spaces grow at the slowest rate in six years.
 Several factors propel this weakening of the New York real estate market.

 Last year brought an oversupply of luxury real estate in the City.
 Manhattan homes stay on the market for a prolonged time, not what you would expect from the economic powerhouse.
 New York sellers face longer and longer waits to close the deal.
-According to Street Easy Market Reports, Manhattan properties stay on the market on average for 117 days.
+According to reports, Manhattan properties stay on the market on average for 117 days.
 This is the highest number the city has experienced in 7 years.

 Building in Manhattan is a challenging task since the land is scarce and expensive, so the profitable approach is to build condos and apartments for the luxury segment of the market.
 However, the buyers lost confidence in New York’s real estate.
 Cancelation of the SALT deduction made New York apartments less financially feasible as an investment for domestic buyers.
 Despite the over-performing stock market in which psychology was always tied to New York real estate, the buyers are cautious and expecting a market correction.

 The foreign buyers slowed down the purchase of properties amid the ongoing political crisis in the U.S. This especially true for Chinese and Russian investors; their commitment to N.Y. real estate market fell off the cliff after the Anti-Russian sanctions and US-China trade war.

 New New Yorkers have always been puzzled by the sizable broker’s fees even if they discovered the apartment online.
 In contrast to other U.S. cities, landlords of New York often choose to hire a broker instead of working directly with the potential tenants.